Sriperumbudur

-Sriperumbudur, also known as Thiruperumbudur, is a Municipality and the headquarters of Sriperumbudur taluk located in Kanchipuram district of the Indian state of Tamil Nadu.
+Sriperumbudur, also known as Thiruperumbudur, is a town located in Kanchipuram district of the Indian state of Tamil Nadu.
 Located 40 kilometers southwest of the capital city of Chennai on the National Highway 4, it falls under the Chennai Metropolitan Area.
-Since 2000, Sriperumbudur has seen rapid industrialisation.
-It is known for being the birthplace of Sri Ramanuja, one of the most prominent Hindu Vaishnava saints.
-The former Indian Prime Minister Rajiv Gandhi was assassinated here in 1991.

 Geography

 Geology

 Sriperumbudur belongs to the Sriperumbudur Formation, which is characterised by arenaceous and argillaceous rock units composed of splintery green shale, clays, and sandstones with ironstone intercalation.
 The rock units conformably overlie either the Precambrian basement or Precambrian boulder beds and green shales.
 The beds contain marine intercalations.
 Their lithologic suites and fossil fauna are suggestive of deposition under shallow and brackish conditions, probably close to the shoreline.

 Demographics

 Sriperumbudur has a population of 24,864, according to the 2011 Census of India, with 12,753 males and 12,111 females.
 The projected population for 2023 is 34,100.

 Government and politics

 The Sriperumbudur assembly constituency is one of 234 constituencies represented in Tamil Nadu's State Legislative assembly.
 It is also represented as Sriperumbudur Lok Sabha Constituency in Lok Sabha, the lower house of the Indian Parliament.
 The current Member of Parliament from the constituency is T R Baalu from the Dravida Munnetra Kazhagam (DMK).

 The Kanchipuram Regional Transport Office (RTO) has a unit office in Sriperumbudur.